xmlunit/xmlunit/CONTRIBUTING.md

 inside [a github Wiki](https://github.com/xmlunit/user-guide/wiki) -
 a lot of help is needed here, before we can cut a new release.

+### test-resources

+Because XmlUnit is developed for Java and .NET, both Projects shares the same test-resources.
+The test-resources folder is integrated as git submodule.
+This means you need to run 'git submodule update --init' once inside your working copies after merging github's master branches of xmlunit or xmlunit.net.

 ### Preparing a Pull Request

 + Create a topic branch from where you want to base your work (this is